wbreeze/wind_and_water/_posts/2018-03-21-tracking-fork-sources.md

 ---

 In Ruby land, we usually take advantage of open source through the published gems.
-Sometimes it's nice to use open source from the source.
+Sometimes however, it's nice to use open source from the source.
 Sometimes you want to run off of a fork, but track changes and improvements made to the source.
 Here are a couple of scenarios: